 undergraduate studies with high honors at Zion Bible Institute in 1999, he received his M.Div. in 2003 from Gordon-Conwell Theological Seminary in Boston, graduating summa cum laude.
 He earned his Th.M. in Christianity and Culture at Harvard University in 2005.
 From 2005-2013, Ondrasek pursued a course of Ph.D. study in religion and ethics (philosophical, theological, political, war and peace) at the University of Chicago under the supervision of the late Professor Jean Bethke Elshtain.
 He received his M.A. in Religious Studies from the University of Chicago in 2014.
 Ondrasek completed his D.Min. in Transformational Leadership at Boston University in 2020.
 He has been honored with numerous awards, including the nomination-based Rumsfeld Graduate Fellowship, which is awarded to candidates of “outstanding intellectual ability, integrity, moral character and leadership potential.”

 Ondrasek publishes, presents, and provides consultations in the areas of Religion, Ethics and Public Life, Church and State, Public Ministry of the Church, Transformational Leadership, and the Pentecostal Movement.
 As a public theologian, he contributed around 130 commentaries and essays to leading Slovak newspapers from 2013 to 2020 that were published in three books: Kresťanská etika a verejný život (Christianity, Ethics, and Public Life, 2017), Verejná teológia na Slovensku (Public Theology in Slovakia, 2019), and Úvahy verejného teológa o viere, spoločnosti a politike (Reflections of a Public Theologian on Faith, Society, and Politics, upcoming in 2021).
 He is also the author of Neocharizmatické hnutie na Slovensku (Neocharismatic Movement in Slovakia), and co-editor of the books Church and Society: Towards Responsible Engagement/Cirkev a spoločnosť: Smerom k zodpovednej angažovanosti and Pentekostalizmus v náboženskom a spoločenskom kontexte (Pentecostalism in Contemporary Religious and Social Context).
 He has also written numerous chapters, articles and reviews published in Slovak and English.

 He lives with his wife, Dr. Noema Bradnanska Ondrasek, in the Hyde Park neighborhood of Chicago.
-Their daughter Daniela is a cum laude graduate at Wellesley College majoring in Economics and Russian Area Studies and is presently pursuing a graduate degree in public policy at the University of Chicago.
 He is a cancer survivor.

 Dr. Noema Bradnanska Ondrasek, Vice-President and Co-Founder